 Big win for lead paint plaintiffs today in Maryland Court of Appeals as the court ordered a new trial after a jury verdict for the landlord.

 In Janay v.
-Wlikowsky, the landlords’ attorney questioned the Plaintiff’s grandmother as to whether she had ever notified the landlord about flaking and peeling paint in Barksdale’s home.
-In spite of the fact that they do not point to the grandmother or any “contributory negligence” on the part of the family (not that there can be contrib but you get the idea), the landlords’ attorney sought and got a jury instruction indicating that a person’s failure to report flaking paint to the landlord is evidence of negligence.
-Of course, the grandmother’s negligence would not be attributable to the child anyway because she could be a substantial contributing cause to the harm and the child could still recover against the landlord.
+Wlikowsky, the landlords’ attorney questioned the Plaintiff’s grandmother whether she had ever notified the landlord about flaking and peeling paint in Barksdale’s home.
+Although they do not point to the grandmother or any “contributory negligence” by the family (not that there can be contrib but you get the idea), the landlords’ attorney sought and got a jury instruction showing that a person’s failure to report flaking paint to the landlord is evidence of negligence.
+The grandmother’s negligence would not be because of the child anyway because she could be a substantial contributing cause to the harm and the child could still recover against the landlord.

 After a defense verdict, the Maryland Court of Special Appeals agreed that this is a flawed jury instruction.
-But the CSA affirmed the trial court’s verdict because the error was found to be harmless.
+But the CSA affirmed the trial court’s verdict because they found the error to be harmless.

 So what standard do we use?
 The court followed Frye v.
 Carter in concluding that the test is not what I or anyone else would be willing to “bet” the jury would do.
 The standard requires more judgment, making prejudicial those jury instructions which are “misleading” and “distracting,” and “permit the jury to speculate about improper issues (such as grandmother’s negligence in a lead paint case) which may be dispositive.
 Said another way, the standard is whether it was possible and probable that the jury relied on the improper instruction as a basis for its verdict.
 Not “the” basis” but “a” basis.